sanjuvk/CleaningData/Codebook.md

 ###These signals were used to estimate variables of the feature vector for each pattern: '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-### The following variables denotes the average of the data value observed per subject ID and activity name combination.
+### The following variables denotes the average of the mean and standard deviation data values observed for each feature per subject ID and activity name combination.

 * Avg_tBodyAcc-mean()-X":
 * Avg_tBodyAcc-mean()-Y"